124. What is the connection between grace and salvation?

 147. What is entire sanctification?

-Entire sanctification is a work of grace experienced subsequent to regeneration, in which inbred sin is cleansed by the power of the Holy Spirit, and one is enabled to love God with a single mind.
+Entire sanctification is an instantaneous work of grace experienced subsequent to regeneration, in which inbred sin is cleansed by the power of the Holy Spirit, and one is enabled to love God with a single mind, being empowered for more effective service to God.
 This divine work is appropriated through full consecration and an act of faith.
 By the "Holy Spirit," our "hearts" are "purified" through "faith" (Acts 15:8-9).

 148. What are the conditions for experiencing entire sanctification?